olebole/python-cpl/doc/tutorial.rst

 >>> res_sky = muse_sky(res.PIXTABLE_OBJECT)

 If not saved, the output is usually lost!
-During recipe run, a temporary directory is created where the :class:`pyfits.HDUList` input objects and the output files are put into.
+During recipe run, a temporary directory is created where the :class:`astropy.io.fits.HDUList` input objects and the output files are put into.
 This directory is cleaned up afterwards.

 To control message verbosity on terminal (use :literal:`'debug'`, :literal:`'info'`, :literal:`'warn'`, :literal:`'error'` or :literal:`'off'`):